Tests and treatments

 General anaesthesia can be administered in two ways:

-- It is preferable to use a blood vessel.
+- It is preferable to use an IV inserted into a blood vessel, also referred to as a peripheral intravenous line.
 Using an IV assures that, at any time, we can administer medications safely.
 The only disadvantage for the patient is that he or she will be poked with a needle before the anaesthesia takes effect.

-- If placing an IV is difficult, mask anaesthesia can be performed.
-The advantage of an IV is that medication can be administered immediately.
+- If placing an IV is difficult, mask anaesthesia can be performed instead.
+An IV is preferable as it enables the immediate administration of medication.
 What’s more, the experience of inhaling anaesthetic gas is typically considered unpleasant.

-From the moment that the patient falls asleep, the anaesthesiologist keeps the anaesthesia at a sufficient level for the duration of the procedure.
+From the moment that the patient falls asleep, the anaesthesiologist maintains the anaesthesia at a sufficient level for the duration of the surgical procedure.

-The anaesthetic monitors continuously follow and records your blood pressure, blood oxygen level and heart rate.
+Anaesthetic monitors continuously follow and record your blood pressure, blood oxygen level and heart rate.
 This allows the anaesthesiologist to customise the anaesthesia to your needs during the procedure.